pulibrary/ops-catchall/projects/panos_editing.md

 Description: URL to page describing the block list.
 Source: URL to text file containing list of IPs
 Frequency: Weekly on Monday at 00:00

-Committing the changes:
-After making the appropriate changes to the FW, they must be committed to go into effect.
+```

+### Creating the firewall rule in PanOS:
+Creating or modifying firewall rules is a three-step process: First, create or modify the appropriate rule or rules.
+Second, commit the changes.
+Third, push the committed changes out to all devices.

+1. Create or modify the rule(s):
+* If you are adding a new host, create a new firewall object with the IP address.
+Skip this step if you are modifying an existing rule for an existing host.
+  * On the Objects Tab
+    * Click `Add` (plus sign) at bottom left
+	  * get name and add to shared
+	  * add IP address
+* If you are adding new rules (for a new host or for an existing host), create a new rule record.
+Skip this step if you are modifying an existing rule for an existing host.
+  * On the Policies tab
+    * Shared Policies (rules are sequential)
+	  * Highlight Rule and Clone
+	  * give the name to new policy
+    * save
+* Edit the cloned or pre-existing rule record.
+  * Open the rule record and edit or check three tabs: Source, Destination, Application Service
+  * If the rule record is a clone, change the Destination
+  * add application rules (see [applipedia](https://applipedia.paloaltonetworks.com/) for rule definitions)

+2. Commit the changes to Panorama:
   1. In the upper right click the “Commit” link
   2. In the Commit window, select the “Panorama” radio button
   3. Click “Commit” to save changes to Panorama
   4. After it is complete, click the “Commit” link once again
   5. This time select the “Device Group” radio button
   6. Select “Forrestal” and “New-South”
   7. Click “Commit” to save changes to each si
-```

-## Firewall Rule Modification Steps

-* Create IP address of host
-* Objects Tab
-    * Add (plus sign) # bottom left
-	  * get name and add to shared
-	  * add IP address
-* Open policies tab
-    * Shared Policies (rules are sequential)
-	* Highlight Rule and Clone
-	* give the name to new policy
-	* In order of importance (Source, Destination, Application Service)
-	* Change to new destination if cloned
-	* add application rules (applipedia for rules definition)

-Upon Completion DO

-* Commit to Panorama
+3. Push the changes to all devices:
 * Push to Devices (make sure it has pushed before)